 The World Chambers Federation (WCF) Dinner concluded the two-day international conference themed “Africa’s Global Future: Integrated, Innovative, and Sustainable.”
 Held at the Serena Hotel on April 10th, the event brought together an esteemed group of global business leaders, policymakers, and chamber representatives to celebrate collaboration, innovation, and Africa’s rising influence in the global economy.

 The evening opened with speeches from Dr. James Mwaura of the KNCCI Nairobi Chamber and Chamber President Dr. Erick Rutto, who highlighted WCF’s accomplishments and the crucial role of international partnerships in advancing African enterprises.
+John Denton, Secretary General of the International Chamber of Commerce (ICC), reaffirmed the ICC’s dedication to inclusive economic growth and sustainable development through its global chamber network.

 Key partners—Arise IIP, Ecobank, Absa Bank, Centum, the Kenya Tourism Board, and the ICC—were acknowledged for their essential contributions to the event’s success.
 An awards segment celebrated individuals and organizations that demonstrated exceptional leadership, creativity, and collaboration throughout the forum.